Self-Updatable Large Language Models by Integrating Context into Model Parameters: Experiments

 Here we introduce the concept of Storage Complexity $\mathcal{S}$ as proposed in \citet{lscs}, which indicates the relative storage space required to store all the contexts that need to be injected compared to the size of all the contexts (such as the total number of tokens in all contexts).
 As we do not require any additional storage space, \ours has $\mathcal{S}$ as zero.
 In contrast, RAG and long-context methods need to store all contexts, indicating $O(n)$ storage complexity.
 As MemoryLLM has a fixed-sized memory, the storage complexity is $O(1)$.
+Here for each baseline, we mark the storage complexity to indicate the general complexity which could also be applied to similar methods, rather than the specific complexity for every single baseline, thus offering a more generalized perspective.

 \paragraph{Overall Performance Comparison} The results are summarized in Table \ref{tab:batch-context-pwc}.
 Our method, \ours, consistently outperforms all baselines across different models and context sizes, demonstrating its superior ability to inject and utilize multiple contexts without requiring additional parameters.
 From Table \ref{tab:batch-context-pwc}, it is evident that \ours consistently achieves the highest QA-F1 scores across all models and context sizes.
 Specifically, \ours closely approaches the upper bound performance of \textbf{Base, C+Q} without requiring any additional parameters.
 This demonstrates the method’s ability to effectively inject and utilize multiple contexts solely through parameter updates.
 In contrast, the fine-tuning baselines (\textbf{FT (C)}, \textbf{FT (S)}) exhibit significantly lower performance, especially as the number of contexts increases.
 Notably, \textbf{FT (C)}, which relies on next-word prediction (NWP) loss, struggles with maintaining \textbf{Efficacy} in knowledge injection, similar to observations in single context injection.
 Meanwhile, \textbf{FT (S)} performs better than \textbf{FT (C)} but still falls short of \ours, highlighting that our method does more than merely injecting generated QA pairs—it facilitates the model’s ability to internalize and apply the context dynamically.
 This observation aligns with our training objective in Eq.~\ref{eq:training_objective}, where minimizing the Kullback-Leibler (KL) divergence between the original and target models allows \ours to approach the upper bound represented by \textbf{Base, C+Q}.
 Memory-augmented methods like \textbf{MemoryLLM-8B} and retrieval-augmented generation (RAG) methods such as \textbf{DPR}, \textbf{BM25}, and \textbf{RAPTOR} require additional parameters or modules to store contexts, leading to increased storage complexity ($O(n)$).
 Although some of these methods achieve competitive performance, they do not match the effectiveness of \ours while incurring additional storage overhead.